CURSEIRL/WhisperIsTheBestt/README.md

 Hi.
 I am Whisper, I go by Whisp, Mangle or Mang!
+(I am Single..help)

 I am a female, pls be patient with me, i have Adhd, ptsd, major depression and anxiety!